 Bright and Noticeable:

 Hi-Vis Red has a bold color that is attention-grabbing and easy to see, perfect for workers in high foot traffic areas.
 The color is unique and helps workers stand out, whereas other hi-vis colors might blend in with the surroundings.
+Leading safety vest manufacturers USA have invested in specialized dye formulations to achieve maximum luminance in their Hi-Vis Red products.

 Highly Visible in Urban and Traffic Areas: